 1. Definition and Purpose of Concentration Camps

-During the Nazi era, several concentration camps were established in and around Berlin.
+More concentration camps were built in Germany and around the area of Berlin during the Nazi period of Germany.
 Some prominent ones include:

-Each camp had its own unique characteristics, but they all shared the same underlying purpose: to torment and control those deemed undesirable by the Nazis.
+Each camp had its own unique characteristics, but they all shared the same underlying purpose: to torment and dominate again those that were considered inappropriate to the Nazis.

 4. Liberation and Aftermath